 12 Activities To Keep Your Kids Occupied While You’re On A Conference Call

-- Nature Art is so much fun because it allows the kids to spend some time outdoors!
-Keep your kids occupied while you watch from the window, letting the kids explore the backyard for supplies they will need to create their own piece of art – like this one.
+Nature drawing is so much fun because it allows the kids to spend some time outdoors!
+Keep your kids occupied while you watch from the window, letting the kids explore the backyard for supplies they will need to create their own piece of art.